AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 doSomething(obj);
 ```

-A **formal parameter** (parameter for short) is the local variable declared in a function's signature.
+A <dfn>formal parameter</dfn> (parameter for short) is the local variable declared in a function's signature.
 Above, the formal parameter of `doSomething` is `arg`.
-On the other hand, the **argument** is the variable (`obj`) whose value gets passed into the function.
+On the other hand, the <dfn>argument</dfn> is the variable (`obj`) whose value gets passed into the function.

+When your browser executes this code, it will create two "frames" in its memory stack: one for the main (enclosing) scope and and another for the `doSomething` invocation.
+Each frame is like a compartment in a drawer, storing values and objects that are not accessible from within other compartments.
 Diagrammatically, here's what the stack would look like once `doSomething` has been called:

-{% include "postImage.html" src: "./images/stack.png", alt: "Two stack frames are shown in memory; one corresponds to the main method.
+{% include "postImage.html" src: "./images/stack-frame.png", baseFormat: "png", alt: "Two stack frames are shown in memory; one corresponds to the main method.
 The other, positioned directly above, is a function that was called from main.
 That stack frame contains the argument that was passed along when the function was invoked." %}

-With that out of the way, let's get into the meat of this post.
+With that out of the way, let's get into the meat of the discussion.

 ## JavaScript Doesn't Pass by Reference

-If there's one thing you should take away from this post, it's this: Passing **a reference** into a function is not the same as passing an argument **by reference**.
+If there's one thing you should take away from this article, it's this: Passing **a reference** into a function is not the same as passing an argument **by reference**.
 This muddied terminology is the main source of confusion in understanding pass by value vs. pass by reference in JavaScript and other languages.
-It's something that trips up lots of developers.
+It's something that trips up many developers.

 In JavaScript, variables that store objects are called **object references** (usually "references" for short).
 The term *reference* is a natural way to talk about these variables in English because we say that a variable *refers to* an object in memory, sort of like how an article might *reference* a source.

-{% include "postImage.html" src: "./images/object-reference.png", alt: "An object resides somewhere in memory.
+{% include "postImage.html" src: "./images/object-reference.png", baseFormat: "png", alt: "An object resides somewhere in memory.
 A little black square is shown, representing a variable named person that points to a specific memory address." %}

-There's technically nothing wrong with using the term "reference" to talk about objects in this manner, and I don't want to discourage you from doing so—in JavaScript, this is the accepted terminology, and if you choose to deviate from it, you may end up confusing others.
+There's nothing wrong with using the term "reference" to talk about objects in this manner, and I don't want to discourage you from doing so.
+In JavaScript, this is the accepted terminology; if you choose to deviate from it, you'll end up confusing others.

-But this terminology is also confusing for beginners.
-Who can blame them for making the connection above?
+But this terminology is also confusing.
+Who can blame developers for making the aforementioned connection?
 It's only natural to think that a language with references must support passing by reference.
 To suggest otherwise may even seem absurd or pedantic.

 So, to clear up this confusion, we'll need to understand two things: